bytesbyoksana/temporalized-loan-approval/README.md

 1. You'll need 3 Terminal windows.

-   - Terminal 1: Start the Temporal service in the terminal where you activate the Python environment.
+   - Terminal 1: In the open terminal where you activated the Python environment, start the Temporal service.

       ```bash
       temporal server start-dev